-- 3.1 Aircraft operating in OCA within Australian administered airspace are authorised to use strategic lateral offset procedures (SLOP) in accordance with the requirements detailed in paragraph 3.2. - 3.2 The following requirements apply to the use of SLOP: - a.
+3.1 Aircraft operating in OCA within Australian administered airspace are authorised to use SLOP in accordance with the requirements detailed in paragraph 3.2.

+3.2 The following requirements apply to the use of SLOP:

+- a.
 The offset must only be applied by aircraft with automatic offset tracking capability. - b.
 The offset must be established in tenths of a nautical mile up to a maximum of 2NM to the RIGHT of track relative to the direction of flight.